 And your embarrassment reflex turns off, too.

 With your inhibitions in the rearview, those things that used to embarrass you—bad dates, faux pas at work, ruminations about how weirdly you danced at that party—seem pretty inconsequential by the time you’re in your 40s.

 Your preference for experiences outweighs your desire for fancy things.

-Is having a luxury car in your driveway or an expensive purse on your arm?
-Yes, but as you enter your 40s, you’ve realized that the joy these possessions bring is short-lived.
+Is it nice to have a luxury car in your driveway or an expensive purse on your arm?
+Maybe, but as you enter your 40s, you’ve realized that the joy these possessions bring is short-lived.
 Instead, you know that experiences always make you happier than things in the long run.
-And when you want to make the next few decades extraordinary, check off these 40 Best Bucket-List Experiences for People Over 40.

 People start coming to you for advice.